bigladder/kiva/docs/input-def/foundation.rst

 Output Snapshots
 ----------------

 Output snapshots are used to graphically visualize domain temperatures and/or heat fluxes.
-Each series of snapshots is part of a list within the `Ouput Snapshots`_ object.
+Each series of snapshots is part of a list within the `Output Snapshots`_ object.
 A series consists of potentially many snapshots taken of a slice of the domain at a user-specified frequency between a start and end date.

 .. figure:: ../images/snapshot-profile.png